 We also need to make some assumptions about how terminal bonuses are determined (unlike current statutory valuations, future terminal bonuses will form part of the fair valuation of liabilities).
-If we suppose that a smoothed asset share is calculated according to some specified rule, and the terminal bonus is paid to bring the policy payout to the greater of x% of that smoothed asset share and the accrued guarantees, then we can write the value of the policy payout as follows (note this does not preclude smoothed asset share being calculated differently for different decrements, e.g. surrender values may be smoothed to a lesser degree than maturity or death payouts):
+If we suppose that a smoothed asset share is calculated according to some specified rule, and the terminal bonus is paid to bring the policy payout to the greater of x% of that smoothed asset share and the accrued guarantees, then we can write the value of the policy payout as follows:

-Fair value = Value [max(x% · Smoothed asset share, Guarantee)] = Value (x% · Smoothed asset share) + Value [max (0, Guarantee x% · Smoothed asset share)].
+Fair Value = Value [max(x%.Smoothed Asset Share, Guarantee)]

+= Value (X%.Smoothed Asset Share) + Value [max (0, Guarantee - x%.Smoothed Asset Share)

-2.3.6 From the above it can be seen that the value of the policy can be considered as the market-consistent value of x% of a policy's smoothed asset share plus a put option on x% of the smoothed asset share at a strike equal to the guaranteed sum assured at the time of termination (whether due to death, maturity, surrender, etc.).
+From above it can be seen that the value of the policy can be considered as the market-consistent value of x% of a policy's smoothed asset share plus a put option on x% of the smoothed asset share at a strike equal to the guaranteed sum assured at the time of termination (whether due to death, maturity, surrender, etc.).
 Taking this a step further:

-Fair value = Asset share
+Fair Value = Asset Share

-+ Value $[x\% \cdot \text{Smoothed asset share} - \text{Asset share}]$

-+ Value [max (0, Guarantee - x% · Smoothed asset share)].
+- + Value [x%.Smoothed Asset Share Asset Share] - + Value [max (0, Guarantee x%.
+Smoothed Asset Share)

-2.3.7 Now we can see that the value of each policy is the asset share of the policy, plus the market-consistent value of the difference between x% of smoothed asset share and asset share at termination, plus the guarantee cost (the put option on x% of smoothed asset share).

-2.3.8 The policyholders' benefits can be considered to have three components:
+Now we can see that the value of each policy is the asset share of the policy, plus the market-consistent value of the difference between x% of smoothed asset share and asset share at termination, plus the guarantee cost (the put option on x% of smoothed asset share).
+The policyholders' benefits can be considered to have three components: